Skip to main content

 Acre Market

-Acre Market is one of the best places to experience local food, spices, sweets, produce, street snacks, and everyday life inside the old city.
-Staying nearby makes it easy to explore before or after the busiest visitor hours.
+Acre Market is one of the best places to experience food, spices, sweets, produce, small shops, and everyday Old City life.

 Al-Jazzar Mosque